San Francisco nail, hair salons can reopen for outdoor services Tuesday, Mayor London Breed says

 Under the reopening plan, tattoo and facial businesses will not be allowed to resume outdoor operations, the mayor said.

 Breed acknowledged the differing guidance with the pandemic and wildfires.
-Residents are encouraged to be outside because of coronavirus, but asked to stay inside because of poor air quality.
+Residents can be outside because of coronavirus, but are asked to stay inside because of poor air quality.

 "The goal is to protect public health," she said.